 How to apply sealers on painted furniture

-Wipe-on polyurethane is used primarily over stained finishes and creates a brush stroke-free finish since it is applied with a soft lint-free cloth.
-Pour the polyurethane onto a lint free cloth and lightly apply in light even stokes.
+Wipe-on polyurethane is used primarily over stained finishes and creates a brush-stroke-free finish since it is applied with a soft lint-free cloth.
+Pour the polyurethane onto a lint-free cloth and lightly apply in light even strokes.
 You can also apply using a natural bristle brush or sponge brush, making sure to apply with light even strokes.
 All oil-based sealers need to be cleaned with painter thinners or other chemicals.

-Water-based polyacrylic is easier to apply than the oil-based types, and the clean up only needs soap and water.
+Water-based polyacrylic is easier to apply than oil-based types, and the cleanup only needs soap and water.
 Apply using a quality synthetic brush and use light even coats, making sure to look for drips.

 The best sealers for painted furniture

 My favorite product to use for sealing painted furniture is General Finishes High-Performance sealer.
-I have tired many different brands and always come back to using this one.
+I have tried many different brands and always come back to using this one.

 If you are doing a few furniture pieces for your own home it is so easier to use chalk paint and seal with wax.
 However, if you paint a lot and sell furniture pieces, you may want to use a liquid sealer and invest in a paint sprayer.
 The one I use and love is Wagner Flexio.

-The best method for sealing painted furniture is using a water-based polyacrylic for high traffic pieces and using wax for decorative pieces that will not receive a lot of wear and tear.
+The best method for sealing painted furniture is using water-based polyacrylic for high-traffic pieces and using wax for decorative pieces that will not receive a lot of wear and tear.